Dudo1985/phpFieldsHelper/README.md

 # phpFieldsHelper
-A little PHP library for generating form elements with php arrays
+A little PHP library for generating form elements from arrays